Skip to content

 I’m not sure if I can credit my recent successful jam and jelly batches to the “boil it long enough but not too long” advice or the discovery of Pomona’s Pectin.
 But, in the past few months, I have successfully made orange marmalade, confetti pepper jelly, and raspberry jam.
 And now, for this month’s challenge – strawberry jam.

 Earlier in June, I talked to my husband about what to make for this month’s “Jam Challenge.”
-Knowing that we have several fruit jams and jellies (and sauces and syrups) in our pantry already, I was wanting to try something different while still participating in the challenge.
+Knowing that we have several fruit jams and jellies (and sauces and syrups) in our pantry already, I wanted to try something different while still participating in the challenge.

 I suggested this Tomato Jam recipe because its ingredients reminded me of the homemade ketchup that we make.
 I said, “Oh this will be just like chunky sweet ketchup, let’s try this.”
 His (ever so) realist and honest answer was, “Why don’t we just eat ketchup?”